LauraCo/Major-Project/Notes/project-steps.md

 * Run standard congealing
 * Edit metric - Entropy, Fuzzy Entropy
 * Output average image or colour values
 * Be able to save output
+* Be able to compare outputs of two different metrics?

 Stretch: